1 9 8 3 – 1 9 8 5 (USA)

 No sooner had they landed than they launched a totalitarian takeover, disseminating propaganda (“The visitors are our friends”) and herding scientists into concentration camps.

-Even worse, as intrepid TV newsman Mike Donovan discovered when he sneaked aboard the mother ship, their real mission was to transport humans back to Sirius for food.
+Even worse, as intrepid TV newsman Mike Donovan (Marc Singer) discovered when he sneaked aboard the mother ship, their real mission was to transport humans back to Sirius for food.

-With scientist Julie Parrish, mercenary Ham Tyler and alien fifth columnists Willie (Freddy Kruger from the Nightmare on Elm Street series of films) and Martin, Donovan formed a resistance movement with an HQ at the Creole Club, Los Angeles.
+With scientist Julie Parrish (Faye Grant), mercenary Ham Tyler (Michael Ironside) and alien fifth columnists Willie (Robert Englund, Freddy Krueger from the Nightmare on Elm Street series of films) and Martin (Frank Ashmore), Donovan formed a resistance movement with an HQ at the Creole Club in Los Angeles.

 In a climactic showdown, the aliens were defeated by using “red dust” poison, manufactured from the cells of Elizabeth, the human/reptile baby.